 The story that introduces the game is written on the back of the story card, so read it aloud.
-In the rule manual, it was written that 'anyone can read', but if you decide one of the players as a narrator and leave the story to be read aloud and the place to be partitioned, the game will proceed smoothly.
+In the rule manual, it was written that 'anyone can read', but if you decide one of the players to play the role of narrator and leave the story to be read aloud and the place to be partitioned, the game will proceed smoothly.
 The first story is that Harald V, who became the king of the Ankist kingdom, is worried about his reign.

-For the rest of the dilemma cards, shuffle the front and back, and then place the cover tiles on top.
-This is the dilemma deck, where various problems of foreign affairs and domestic affairs that are plagued by the king's head are piled up.
+For the remaining dilemma cards, shuffle the front and back as they are, and then place the cover tiles on top.
+This is the dilemma deck, and various problems of foreign affairs and domestic affairs that are worrisome to the king's head are piled up.

-The solution to that problem is the five players ... the council of aristocrats.
-It is this leader token that the one who has demonstrated the most leadership in the council has.
+Five players ... the council of aristocrats solves that problem.
+It is this leader token that has the most leadership in the council.
 For the first time, the aristocrat with the highest family number will have the token and become the 'leader'.

-Next, the aristocrat with the lowest family number has the mediator token that the mediator holds when the pros and cons are in conflict.
+Next, the aristocrat with the smallest family number has the mediator token that the mediator has when the pros and cons are in conflict.

 The balance at the bottom of the Kingdom board has a red circle 'opposite' and a blue circle 'agree'.
 Place the result markers on these red and blue circles as marked on the dilemma card.
 For example, in the following cases, 'If' Opposition 'is passed, economic power will be added, but if' Agree 'is passed, economic power will be deducted, and one chronicle sticker with a negative effect will be attached.
 It means that.
 Also, place three small power tokens in the center of the balance.

 The council must express its opinion clockwise from the aristocrat with the leader token.
-An aristocrat with a leader token said, 'Our economy is made up of slaves, so we should not release it, we are against it.'
+A nobleman with a leader token said, 'Our economy is made up of slaves, so we shouldn't release it, we're against it.'
 If you want to show opposition, place one or more power tokens on the 'opposite' voting card from your hand.

 However, another aristocrat shouted, 'Slavery is prehistoric.
 I agree with the liberation of slaves because of the importance of human rights!'
 Place two power tokens.

 The aristocrat who placed the most power tokens at the time of voting will be handed a leader token by saying that he 'appealed the most power'.
-Voting ends 'when the person to the right of the leader token finishes voting', but the vote will not end in one round because the leader will move when a nobleman who issues more power tokens appears by that time.
+Voting ends 'when the person to the right of the leader token finishes voting', but if a nobleman who issues more power tokens appears by that time, the leader will move, so voting will not end in one round.
 There are many.

 And the most important thing at the time of this vote is 'negotiation'.
-For example, 'I'll give you 3 coins, so please vote for it.'
-'I'll give you 5 coins, so if the votes antagonize, I'd like the mediator to resolve for you.'
+For example, 'I'll give you 3 coins, so why don't you vote for it?'
+'I'll give you 5 coins, so if the votes antagonize, I'd like the mediator to vote for you.'
 Money moves with the speculation of each aristocrat.

-Another aristocrat chose 'abstention', saying, 'No, I don't care what happens to the slaves, so I like it.'
+Another aristocrat chose 'abstention', saying, 'No, I don't care what the slaves do, so I like it.'
 Aristocrats who choose to abstain can place a small coin token from the shared pool and declare either 'the right to get a balance power token' or 'the right to get a mediator token'.

-In such a situation, the council gathered a total of 3 power tokens for 'agreement' and a total of 3 power tokens for 'disagreement', and the vote was completed.
-The decision of pros and cons is decided by the total number of power tokens, but this time it was the same number, so ...
+In such a situation, the council gathered a total of 3 power tokens for 'agree' and a total of 3 power tokens for 'disagree', and the vote was completed.
+The decision of approval or disapproval is decided by the total number of power tokens, but this time it was the same number, so ...

-The aristocrat with the mediator token decides the outcome.
-The mediator declared the adoption of 'opposition', saying that 'in view of the kingdom's economy, slaves should not be released.'
+The aristocrat with the mediator token decides the victory or defeat.
+The mediator declared the adoption of 'opposite', saying that 'in view of the kingdom's economy, slaves should not be released.'

-After voting, the 'noble who abstained and declared power token acquisition' will first distribute the power token placed in the center of the balance.
+When the vote is over, the power token placed in the center of the balance will be distributed by the 'noble who abstained and declared the acquisition of power tokens'.
 This time there was only one abstainer, so the tokens were taken.
 If it is not divisible by distribution, the remainder will be carried over to the next time.

 Then place the power token used for the adopted 'opposite' vote in the center of the balance.
 In other words, the power tokens used in the previous agenda will be distributed to the aristocrats who abstained in the next agenda.
 In addition, the power token of the side that was not adopted will be returned to the aristocrat who voted.

-Since the economic power has increased by 2, move the resource token of the economic power up 2 squares.
-In addition, the stability marker is moved in the same direction and the amount of movement of the moved resource marker.
+Since the economic power has increased by 2, move the resource token of the economic power up by 2 squares.
+In addition, the stability marker is moved by the same direction and movement amount of the moved resource marker.

 In addition, take out the envelope with the number 41 on it.
-The characteristic of the Kings Dilemma is that the story branches according to the decision of the council, and when an envelope containing a new story opens according to the branch, the story progresses further.
+The King's dilemma is characterized by the fact that the story branches according to the decision of the council, and when an envelope containing a new story opens according to the branch, the story progresses further.

 After removing the envelope, open it on the spot and read the story on the story card.
 Some story cards have a signature line ...

-At that stage, the aristocrat who holds the leader token signs his house name.
+At that stage, the aristocrat with the leader token signs his family name.
 This card had a bonus that the signed aristocrat would get 3 small coin tokens.

-A story card with the signature of the Rose family, who had this leader token, will be placed in the same icon area on the Kingdom board.
+A story card engraved with the signature of the Rose family who had this leader token will be placed in the same icon area on the Kingdom board.
 The name of the aristocrat who is responsible for the decision is firmly engraved in the story that tells the history of the kingdom.